Find out why you should be wary if you’re called out of the blue and told you’re owed a refund for mis-selling of PPI.

 You will be told that you’re owed a refund for mis-selling of PPI, and perhaps that it will be delivered in person to your home address.

 You will then be asked to make a payment, so that the refund can be ‘approved’ or the money ‘released’.
 This is often about 10% of the amount the scammers claim you’re owed in the refund.
+Alternatively, to avoid the upfront payment you may be asked to take out a life insurance policy.

 Scammers often ask people to make the payment by purchasing a voucher – such as Ukash vouchers, iTunes gift cards or a Paysafecard – and calling them back to give the voucher code numbers.
 This helps them claim the money without it being traced.